Ezekiel 28 – Against Satan, King of Tyre

 For I have spoken,” says the Lord GOD.’”

 a.
-Behold, therefore, I will bring strangers against you: Having lifted his heart as the heart of a god, the prince of Tyre could expect soon judgment.
+Behold, therefore, I will bring strangers against you: Having lifted his heart as the heart of a god, the prince of Tyre could expect judgment soon.
 It would come from the most terrible of nations, and they would destroy the beauty and splendor of Tyre.

 i.
 “If the prince has the audacity to claim prerogatives of deity, then let him prepare for a direct confrontation with the divine Lord of history.”
 (Block)